HoffmannNicolas/racing-car-rl/README.md

-# racing-car-rl
+# racing-car-env
-Reinforcement-Learning applied to racing cars (with animation) in a Colab notebook.
+Reinforcement-Learning environment of racing cars (with animation) in a Colab notebook.